 Results of the assessments:

-At the end of 2020, more than 1,600 of the Group’s suppliers and subcontractors had been assessed according to CSR criteria over the last three years,a steady result compared to 2019. .
+At the end of 2021, more than 1,700 of the Group’s suppliers and subcontractors had been assessed according to CSR criteria over the last three years.
 Thanks to these assessments, the Group has identified certain suppliers or subcontractors whose CSR performance is below standard and has requested that they improve their practices in this area.
 The resulting initiatives are tracked over time by the Group’s procurement teams in liaison with the suppliers and subcontractors in question.
 The results of these assessments are also taken into account by procurement teams during the supplier selection process.

-In 2020, the percentage of the value of purchases from appropriate suppliers stood at 68%, unchanged on 2019.
+In 2021, the percentage of the value of purchases from appropriate suppliers stood at 71%, versus 68% in 2020.
 Appropriate suppliers are recurrent suppliers that account for 80% of the value of purchases.

 Our 2025 target is to reach 80% of the Group’s purchases covered with TfS assessments of the relevant suppliers